gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 ### The fade / default

 There is **no physics-default formula**.
-Before a model is trained, `getOffset` returns a flat constant — **−5 psi on air-up, +5 psi on air-out** (`OFFSET_DEFAULT_PSI`).
+Before a model is trained, `getPredictionOffset` returns a flat constant — **−5 psi on air-up, +5 psi on air-out** (`OFFSET_DEFAULT_PSI`).
 As samples accumulate it fades the trained model in: